-- 2.1 Operational Continuity applies to firms that meet the conditions set out in Operational Continuity 1.1.
-The PRA will take into account the specific circumstances of firms when considering how they meet these requirements. - 2.2 The PRA considers that the manner in which a UK incorporated firm should meet the requirements in Operational Continuity may vary according to whether the Bank is the firm's home or host resolution authority ('home firm' and 'hosted firm' respectively).
-This is because the PRA considers that this may affect how firms should prepare for resolution under PRA Fundamental Rule - 2.3 Unless otherwise stated, all the expectations in the subsequent chapters of this supervisory statement apply to home firms.
-The PRA's expectations of how hosted firms should meet the requirements in the rules are described in paragraph 2.6. - 2.4 Where it advances the PRA's general objective to promote the safety and soundness of the firms it regulates, the PRA may use its power under section 55M of the Financial Services and Markets Act 2000 (FSMA) to require firms to meet Operational Continuity and the expectations in this SS.
-For example, if a firm has been authorised for less than 36 months but exceeds one of the quantitative thresholds in Operational Continuity 1.1 with less than 36 months of data, the PRA will assess on a case-by-case basis whether the firm is in scope and therefore should comply with Operational Continuity and this SS.
-The PRA will consult with affected firms before reaching a decision. - 2.5 For third country firms operating in the UK through a branch, the PRA intends to follow the same supervisory approach as that set out in SS1/18 'International banks: the Prudential Regulation Authority's approach to branch authorisation and supervision'.
-The PRA will consider the operational continuity regime of the home authority when determining the risk appetite around the critical functions the UK branch of the third country firm intends to perform or is performing in the UK.
+2.1 The Operational Continuity Part applies to firms that meet the conditions set out in Operational Continuity 1.1.
+The PRA will take into account the specific circumstances of firms when considering how they meet these requirements.

+2.2 The PRA considers that the manner in which a UK incorporated firm should meet the requirements in the Operational Continuity Part may vary according to whether the Bank is the firm's home or host resolution authority ('home firm' and 'hosted firm' respectively).
+This is because the PRA considers that this may affect how firms should prepare for resolution under PRA Fundamental Rule 8.
+The expectations in this SS apply to all firms in scope of the Operational Continuity Part unless otherwise stated.

+2.3 Where it advances the PRA's general objective to promote the safety and soundness of the firms it regulates, the PRA may use its power under section 55M of the Financial Services and Markets Act 2000 (FSMA) to require firms to comply with the Operational Continuity Part and the expectations in this SS.
+For example, if a firm has been authorised for less than 36 months but exceeds one of the three quantitative thresholds in Operational Continuity 1.1 with less than 36 months of data, the PRA will assess on a case-by-case basis whether the firm is in scope and therefore should comply with the Operational Continuity Part and this SS.
+The PRA will consult with affected firms before reaching a decision.

+2.4 For third-country firms operating in the UK through a branch, the PRA intends to follow the same supervisory approach as that set out in SS1/18 'International banks: the Prudential Regulation Authority's approach to branch authorisation and supervision'.6 The PRA will consider the operational continuity regime of the home authority when determining the risk appetite around the critical functions that the UK branch of the third-country firm intends to perform or is performing in the UK.